-If you need help with pet care in Washington DC, you’re not alone.
+If you need help with pet care in Washington DC, you’re not alone!
 We’ve had many requests for information in this area.
-Fortunately, we’ve been able to find a few agencies that can help.
+Luckily we’ve found a few agencies that can help.

 Get help with pet food and more in DC!